danisfermi/emailRecruit/README.md

 ### Body of the Mail

 The script uses the inbuilt string replace function to replace the generic string variables with company spcific values.
 Implemented in function getBody(), explained with inline comments.

+### Reading and Parsing from Excel

+The script uses Excel's xlrd Python library.
+A class is used to iterate over and store recruiter details.
+If you use a class, you can access all values via dot-notation (alternative would have been a dictionary).